Yusuf Lule

-Yusuf Kironde Lule (10 April 1912 – 21 January 1985) was a Ugandan professor and politician who served as the fourth president of Uganda between 13 April and 20 June 1979.
+Yusuf Kironde Lule (10 April 1912 – 21 January 1985) was a Ugandan professor and politician who served as the fourth president of Uganda between 13 April and 20 June 1979, following the overthrow of Idi Amin during the Uganda-Tanzania War.
+He was also the first black Principal of Makerere University.

 Early life and career

 Yusuf Lule was born on 10 April 1912 in Kampala.
 He was educated at King's College Budo (1929–34), Makerere University College, Kampala (1934–36), Fort Hare University at Alice, South Africa (1936–39) and the University of Edinburgh.
 Initially, he was a Muslim but converted to Christianity while at King's College Budo.

-In 1947 Lule married Hannah Namuli Wamala at Kings College Budo's church, where he was a teacher and she was head girl.
+In 1947, Lule married Hannah Namuli Wamala at Kings College Budo's church, where he was a teacher and she was head girl.

-In 1959 the Democratic Party (DP) nominated Lule as a candidate to become Kattikiro (Prime Minister) of the subnational kingdom of Buganda.
+In 1959, the Democratic Party (DP) nominated Lule as a candidate to become Kattikiro (Prime Minister) of the subnational kingdom of Buganda.
 Many aristocratic figures in the kingdom distrusted or otherwise did not support Lule because of his Muslim origins despite his conversion to Christianity, and Michael Kintu ultimately won the election.
 Upon Uganda's independence in 1962, he became chairman of the Public Service Commission.

 Lule served as the first black principal of Makerere University College from 1964 to 1970, and was assistant secretary-general of the Association of African Universities, in Accra, Ghana, between 1973 and 1978.
 Lule served as a minister in the pre-independence British colonial government and later as an assistant secretary-general of the Commonwealth Secretariat.
 He went into exile after Idi Amin came to power.